 • Section Three: This section consists of (8) paragraphs devoted to the question about the dependent variable represented by the Employees' Performance.
-This variable is divided into four dimensions: Efficiency, which is measured by two paragraphs; Effectiveness, which is measured by two paragraphs; and Employee Satisfaction, which is measured by two paragraphs.
+This variable is divided into four dimensions: Efficiency, which is measured by two paragraphs; Effectiveness, which is measured by two paragraphs; Productivity, which is measured by two paragraphs; and Employee Satisfaction, which is measured by two paragraphs.

-Table (1) References of Dimensions
+References of Dimensions